stepanataccolade/docsv2/sources/ci_configure.md

 - The YML is always picked from the destination(base) branch.
 - If the pull request comes from a private fork of the project and the subscription key is not added as a deploy key for the fork, the pull request build will fail at the `git_sync` CI step.
 This is due to the way Bitbucket handles permissions on private forks.
 To fix this - first, copy the subscription deploy key from Shippable Subscription > Settings > Deployment Keys.
 Next, add it as a deploy key for the private fork: Bitbucket Project Settings > Deploy Key > Add.

 * * * * *

 ## Build timeout

 Your builds will time out in the following scenarios:

 -   If there has not been any log output or a command hangs for 10 minutes
 -   If the build is still running for more than 120 minutes.
 This is a default setting that you can change for your project and configure it between 1 - 120 minutes.
 Read [instructions](ci_projects.md#custom-timeout) on setting a desired value in the Project settings.
+In addition, we also have a blog on [Changing the default timeout for a CI project](http://blog.shippable.com/changing-the-default-timeout-for-a-continuous-integration-project).

-Please let us now if you believe a build is timing out when it shouldn't do so and we will take a look.
+Please [let us know](https://github.com/shippable/support/issues) if you believe a build is timing out when it shouldn't do so and we will take a look.

 * * * * *